 You also want to ensure the line doesn’t end up too thick by setting the width of the brush stroke.
 You want something relatively small.
 This will dictate the thickness of your line.

 Finally, you can set the color by clicking the Foreground Color Picker in the toolbar and selecting the color from the Color Picker Window.
 Click OK, and the settings will save as your default brush style.

-Step 6: Open The Path Panel And Stroke The Path
+Step 3: Open The Path Panel And Stroke The Path

 Once you’ve set the brush’s appearance, it’s time to add a stroke to the path.
 Open the Path Panel by heading to Window > Paths.
 At the bottom of the Paths Panel, click the Stroke Path icon, which looks like a hollow circle.

 Once you click this, the brush settings you set before will be applied to the path on your document.

-Step 7: Adjust The Appearance (Optional)
+Step 4: Adjust The Appearance (Optional)

 If you’d like to, you can further adjust the look of your line by returning to the Brush Settings and adjusting the appearance of the brush.

 Once you’ve adjusted the brush settings how you’d like, such as changing the color and the type to a soft brush, return to the Paths Panel and click the Stroke Path icon again.
 The line will change to match the new brush settings.

 Creating curved lines has nothing to do with the regular Shape Tools in Photoshop, which has always surprised me.
-Luckily with the help of the Pen Tool, they are still quick and easy to draw on any project!
+Luckily, with the help of the Pen Tool, they are still quick and easy to draw on any project!